frederic-perez/AmE-dictionary/data/idioms.md

 __office drone__ A nickname given to the laziest person in the cube farm, or the one who tries to pass off as much work as possible while still maintaining the semblance of productivity. _Sara and I met as office drones in 1999._
 __offs and ends__ __1a__ Miscellaneous articles. __b__ Miscellaneous small matters (as of business) to be attended to. __2__ Miscellaneous remnants or leftovers odds and ends of food.
 __OG__
-__Oh, boy!__ :two: __1__ An expression said when one is excited, pleased, or pleasantly surprised.
+__Oh, boy!__ :three: (oh, boy) __1__ An expression said when one is excited, pleased, or pleasantly surprised.
 Wow! _Oh, boy!
 What a mess!_ __2__ An expression said when one is frustrated by, exasperated about, resigned to something bad or unpleasant. _Oh boy, another surprise inspection.
 I sure do love these._
 __oh, my__ :two::hammer: (oh my!)
 __OK Corral__
 __okay dokay__ Another way of saying okeydoke, okey, sure, alright, sure thing.
+__okay__ __9__ To give approval, authorization, agreement, or endorsement (for something). _You’ll need the boss to okay any changes you want to make to the budget._ _In the last year Copilot has suggested—and had okayed by developers—more than a billion lines of code._
 __okey-dokey__ An informal variation of OK. _A: “Come on, Tom.
 We’re ready to go to the park!”
 B: “Okey-dokey!”_
 __old as the hills__ Someone who is very old.
+__old coot__ An eccentric or irritable older person, especially a man, whose views or attitudes are considered boring or old-fashioned.
 __old maid__ An old woman who has never been married or has never had a sexual relationship.
 __old school thinking__
 __old soul__ One who has a deeper understanding or appreciation of things than would be expected of their age.
 __on (one’s) own right__
 __on (one’s) own volition__
+__on (one’s) own__
 __on (one’s) plate__
 __on (one’s) radar (screen)__
 __on (one’s) toes__